Weatherproofing, (Sealing) Roof Shingles…

 At first, the pace will be so slow that it won’t really be visible.
 Deterioration starts on a very minute scale with micro-cracks in the asphalt, the loss of a few granules, dissipating volatiles, and chemical changes in the asphalt.

 The rate at which aging increases depends on a number of factors, such as shingle quality, roof orientation, slope, and other factors.
 This is the end of the incipient period and the beginning of the accelerating slope.

 During accelerating deterioration, these factors become more important.
 Multiple factors can combine to drastically extend or shorten the service life of the shingles.

 As they approach the end of the accelerating-deterioration slope, all shingles will have common failures that aid in the breaking down of the shingle properties back to their natural organic state.

 Weatherproofing saves (roof) lives!

-When the shingles are caught in time before they reach the curling, cupping or cracking stage, you can save their lives by weatherproofing them with our exclusive clear acrylic spray-on shingle protectant.
+When the shingles are caught in time, you can save their lives by weatherproofing them with our exclusive clear acrylic spray-on shingle coating.
 Do it yourself or have us do it for you.